CoSMoMVPA/CoSMoMVPA/doc/source/tips.rst

         measure=@cosmo_crossvalidation_measure;
         ds_corr=cosmo_searchlight(ds,nh,measure,opt);

 computes a classification accuracy searchlight map - just by changing the function handle (and the associated measure options in ``opt``).
+Importantly, the same neighborhood structure and the same searchlight code is used in both cases.

 For more information about function handles, run in Matlab: ``help function_handle``